Lansdale Freight House

 Creating Community, Building Business

-Because of the Freight House’s centralized location, visibility, and significance to the borough, and thanks to the completion of the parking lot and Liberty Bell Trail segment, our goal is to structurally rehabilitate the building and operate the original office area as a Welcome Center for visitors, a guide to the town’s attractions, and a display area for artifacts and history in conjunction with the Lansdale Historical Society and the business community.
+Because of the Freight House’s centralized location, visibility, and significance to the borough, and thanks to the completion of the parking lot and Liberty Bell Trail segment, our goal is to rehabilitate the entire building:

 Benefiting the Borough

-We anticipate that the completion of the Freight House renovations will provide a wide range of societal and economic benefits to the borough.
+We expect the renovated and reopened Freight House to provide a wide range of societal and economic benefits to the borough.

-We hope to employ area contractors in the restoration efforts (to the extent possible given grant requirements), and work with local financial firms, thus keeping the benefits of the expenditures within the community.
+We intend to employ area contractors in the restoration efforts (to the extent possible given grant requirements), and work with local services and financial firms, thus keeping the benefits of the expenditures within the community.

 The Welcome Center’s key location on the Liberty Bell Trail will carry hiking/biking/jogging traffic from the surrounding suburban counties.
 The iconic stone structure is also situated on a major motor route into the center of town, with designated parking.
 And it’s clearly visible from SEPTA’s Doylestown Regional Rail Line and easily accessible by foot from Lansdale’s Passenger Station.